Nogin Announces Agreement with - GuruFocus.com

-Los Angeles-Based Footwear Brand Will Leverage Nogin’s Enterprise-Class Ecommerce Technology and Services to Optimize Online Store Performance
+With Nogin, Top Women’s Contemporary Brand Now Has Cost-Effective Enterprise-Class Ecommerce Technology That Delivers the Flexibility and Scalability Required to Support Rapid Growth

 TUSTIN, Calif., Feb.
-16, 2023 (GLOBE NEWSWIRE) -- Nogin ( NOGN), a leading provider of innovative enterprise-class ecommerce technology and services, today announced an agreement with Seychelles Imports LLC (“Seychelles”), an owner of two Los Angeles-based footwear brands, Seychelles and BC Footwear.
+21, 2023 (GLOBE NEWSWIRE) -- Nogin ( NOGN), a leading provider of innovative enterprise-class ecommerce technology, today announced an agreement with Susana Monaco (“Susana Monaco”), a designer women's fashion brand, to plug into its Commerce-as-a-Service (CaaS) growth platform.

-Nogin’s Intelligent Commerce solution embraces and extends Shopify Plus and is purpose-built for brands selling direct-to-consumer and through online channel partners.
-Seychelles will plug into Intelligent Commerce to gain market-leading ecommerce technology without all the cost, complexity, time and risk of moving to a legacy enterprise platform.
+With CaaS, brands gain access to state-of-the-art Intelligent Commerce technology, a fractional team of experts across essential functions (fulfillment, customer service, digital marketing, analytics, IT, finance/tax, etc.), and deep ecommerce expertise.
+Nogin’s CaaS will allow Susana Monaco to retain all the benefits of having a smaller, more flexible team while operating like a much larger company.

-As part of Nogin’s full-stack ecommerce technology, Seychelles will utilize advanced proprietary modules such as the company’s Customer Data Platform, Marketing Automation and Marketplace Dropship—features that help enhance sales growth and improve profits.
-In addition, Nogin’s automatic updates and optimizations help ensure brands can stay on Shopify Plus and will never need to replatform again.
+Purpose-built for brands selling direct-to-consumer and through online channel partners, Nogin’s Intelligent Commerce solution embraces and extends Shopify Plus with enterprise-level technology and automatic updates.
+Nogin allows brands to stay on Shopify Plus and removes the need to ever replatform again.
+For Susana Monaco, this means the company can plug into Intelligent Commerce to gain market-leading ecommerce technology without all the cost, complexity, time and risk of moving to a legacy enterprise platform.
+In addition, Susana Monaco will benefit from the full-stack ecommerce solution’s advanced proprietary modules, such as the Customer Data Platform, Marketing Automation and Marketplace Dropship — features that help enhance sales growth and improve profits.
+These features are key for small to mid-sized brands that want to retain the flexibility of a smaller team while taking advantage of the fractional experts offered by Nogin.

 For more information about Nogin, please visit www.nogin.com.